BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 ## Installation
 - Download __fo2tweaks.zip__ from the [latest release page](https://github.com/BGforgeNet/fo2tweaks/releases/latest)
 - Unzip the archive into the game directory
-- Launch fo2tweaks.bat, answer the questions
+- Launch fo2tweaks.bat, select the components by answery the questions

 If installation gets seemingly stuck (more than a minute without any progress), try:
 * Running fo2tweaks as an administrator (right-click > run as ...)